 - Brewing with pressure

 - Filtration and drip

 Find one that seems interesting for you, or experiment with them all.
-Here’s your ultimate guide to making the best coffee.
+We’ll move through these steps to making the best coffee one by one.

 When it comes to making coffee, this method is a classic, so we’ll begin here.
 Steeping, or immersion, means mixing coffee grounds directly into hot water.
 Filter the grounds off, and you’re left with a tasty cup of joe.

 Wait too long, however, and the results are bitter.
 Don’t wait long enough, and you’re left with watery mud.
 Perfecting the steeping method takes practice.